kjkendall/kjkendall/README.md

 - 🌱 I’m currently learning **SQL, PYTHON AND AWS**

+- 👨‍💻 All of my projects are available at )
-- 👨‍💻 All of my projects are available at [https://kyrakportfolio1.netlify.app/](https://kyrakportfolio1.netlify.app/)
+- 👨‍💻 All of my projects are available at [https://kyraknew.netlify.app/](https://kyraknew.netlify.app/)

-- 📫 How to reach me **KYRAJK@GMAIL.COM**
+- 📫 How to reach me **KYKENDALL81@GMAIL.COM**

 <h3 align="left">Connect with me:</h3>
 <p align="left">